RenanPicoli/microprocessor/README.md

 * My project is built inside Quartus Prime Lite and I am using Modelsim for simulation (although I did not get the processor to work in simulation).

 * I am using Altera DE2-115 board for the tests.

+* For more information, go to the Wiki https://github.com/RenanPicoli/microprocessor/wiki